hsam-2021/pmg-glp-csv-combiner/README.md

 * All the lines from the csv file are being read as expected.
 * To test count of unique values in filename column which should be equal to the number of files in the  input folder

+Run the test cases by running the following command:

 ```bash

  python -m unittest test_csvCombine.py